foreversd/forever/README.md

     -f, --fifo       Stream logs to stdout
     -n, --number     Number of log lines to print --pidFile        The pid file
+    --uid            Process uid, useful as a namespace for processes (must wrap in a string) eg. forever start "production" app.js
+                         forever stop production
     --sourceDir      The source directory for which SCRIPT is relative to --minUptime      Minimum uptime (millis) for a script to not be considered "spinning" --spinSleepTime  Time to wait (millis) between launches of a spinning script.